-A lot of people assume that millionaires become millionaires by investing in the stock market.
-But in my experience, that’s not the case.
-Millionaires become millionaires by practicing wealthy habits.
+Many people assume that millionaires become millionaires by investing in the stock market.
+But that’s not always the case.
+Many millionaires become millionaires by practicing healthy money habits.

-But don’t start throwing money into the market until you’ve established wealth-building habits.
+But don’t start throwing money into the market until you’ve established healthy financial habits.

-There are a few wealth-building milestones that you should celebrate before you think about investing in the stock market:
+There are a few wealth-building milestones that you should celebrate before you begin investing in the stock market:

-- Pay all your bills on time every month.
+- Pay all your bills on time every month, consistently.

-- Hold a cash buffer for life’s emergencies.
+- Hold a cash buffer for life’s emergencies, ideally three to six months’ worth of living expenses.

 - Buy life insurance if you have dependents.